Jayne Nakata is a long term resident of Iwaki City, Fukushima.

 Koito Ryokan

 Koito is owned by the Koito family and you will not find a more welcoming place in Japan.
 Their onsen water comes straight from underground and is pumped into the baths without being held or mixed with other water, to keep it’s natural healing properties.
 A family bath can be reserved for those who’d rather not bathe with strangers.
-Their lounge/bar/restaurant area is completely smoke-free (not always so in Japan) and children are also very welcome.
-Wonderful food.
-(Tattoo and LGBTQ friendly)
+Children are also very welcome.
+(LGBTQ friendly.)

 Furutakiya Ryokan